Human impacts and remediation

 - What are the likelihood, immediacy and severity of potential and emerging environmental threats?

-To answer these questions research includes investigating:
+To answer these questions scientists are investigating:

 - tertiary treatment options for station sewage and effluent to reduce the impact on and risks to the environment